Irish Brewers Association Elects MD Of The Porterhouse As New Chairperson

-The Irish Brewers Association (IBA) has elected Keith Fagan, country manager of Molson Coors Ireland as its new chairperson.
+The Irish Brewers Association (IBA) has elected Peter Mosley, managing director of the Porterhouse Brewing Company, as its new chairperson.

-© 2018 Checkout – your source for the latest Irish retail news.
+© 2019 Checkout – your source for the latest Irish retail news.
 Article by Donna Ahern.
-Click subscribe to sign up for the Checkout print edition.
+Click sign-up to subscribe to Checkout.